-With 240,000 US veterans leaving the military and entering the civilian job market every year, and with more job openings than unemployed people, a smart recruiting strategy includes finding and attracting veterans for your roles.
+With 200,000 US veterans leaving the military and entering the civilian job market every year, a smart recruiting strategy includes finding and attracting veterans for your roles.
 In addition, companies can earn a tax credit of $5,600 for hiring veterans and up to $9,600 for hiring long-term unemployed veterans with service-connected disabilities (known as wounded warriors).

 Veterans leave the military with various valuable skills including technical work, policing, network system analysis, engineering, food service operations, supply chain management, and healthcare.